Convergence of vertex-reinforced jump processes to an extension of the supersymmetric hyperbolic nonlinear sigma model: Introduction and results

 \subsection{Extension of the susy hyperbolic nonlinear sigma model}

-\paragraph{The supersymmetric hyperbolic nonlinear sigma model} This model, called $\htwo$ model for short, was introduced by Zirnbauer in \cite{zirnbauer-91}.
+The supersymmetric hyperbolic nonlinear sigma model, called $\htwo$ model for short, was introduced by Zirnbauer in \cite{zirnbauer-91}.
 Concerning its original motivation, Zirnbauer writes that it may serve as a toy model for studying diffusion and localization in disordered one-electron systems.
 The $\htwo$ model is a statistical mechanics type model defined over a finite undirected graph $G=(V,E)$.
 Any undirected edge $\{i,j\}\in E$ is given a weight $W_{ij}=W_{ji}>0$.
 In its original form, which is not used in this paper, the ``spin variables'' at any vertex take their value in a supermanifold $\htwo$ having the hyperbolic plane $H^2$ as its base manifold.
 Written in so-called ``horospherical coordinates'', the model associates to any vertex $i\in V$ two kinds of ``spin variables'': two real-valued variables $s_i$ and $u_i$ and two Grassmann (anticommuting) variables $\overline\psi_i$ and $\psi_i$.
 In the description with Grassmann variables, the model has useful supersymmetries as is shown in the paper \cite{disertori-spencer-zirnbauer2010} by Disertori, Spencer, and Zirnbauer; note that $u_i$ is called $t_i$ in that paper.

 However, in the current paper we use an equivalent purely probabilistic description of the $\htwo$ model where the Grassmann variables $\overline\psi_i$ and $\psi_i$ are replaced by a discrete variable $T'$ taking values in the set $\T$ of undirected spanning trees of $G$.
 Any undirected spanning tree is viewed as a set of undirected edges.
-The tree variant of the $\htwo$ model has the disadvantage that the supersymmetries become hidden, but the advantage that it is phrased solely in probabilistic terms.
+The tree variant of the $\htwo$ model was e.g.\ also used in \cite{disertori-merkl-rolles16-comparison}, formula (2.6).
+It has the disadvantage that the supersymmetries become hidden, but the advantage that it is phrased solely in probabilistic terms.
 It is defined as follows.
 Given a fixed reference point $i_0\in V$, the vectors $s=(s_i)_{i\in V}$ and $u=(u_i)_{i\in V}$ take values in the set

 \begin{definition}{\bf (Tree version of the $\htwo$ model)} The tree version of the supersymmetric hyperbolic nonlinear sigma model is the following probability measure on $\Omega_{i_0}^2\times\T$:

 where $ds_i$ and $du_i$ denote the Lebesgue measure on $\R$, and $dT'$ means the counting measure on $\T$. \end{definition}